florias-papadopoulos/florias-papadopoulos.github.io/_pages/projects/Master-Semester2/quantum_information_and_computation/semiquantum_cryptogrpahy.md

 ## ❖ Abstract

-Presentation after research made for an assignment of the class ”Quantum Information & Computation” of my master’s. <br>
+I have prepared a presentation on "Semi-Quantum Cryptography" as part of my master's assignment for the class "Quantum Information & Computation". <br>
-The presentation includes references on the last slides, providing additional information on the subject matter.
+For further details and additional information, I have included references on the final slides.

 ## ❖ Files Included